 Bob Robinson Family Preserve

-The BRFP exhibits a variety of forest types, with stands of oak (Quercus spp.), northern hardwoods, northern softwoods, eastern hemlock (Tsuga canadensis), and white pine (Pinus strobus).
-The rare tulip poplar (Liriodendron tulipifera) is also prevalent on the property, growing as tall as 130 feet (Zubal 2003).
-The Environmental Management Council of Tompkins County declared the BRFP as a Unique Natural Area (UNA) for its biological importance.
+The Preserve has a variety of forest types, with stands of oak (Quercus spp.), northern hardwoods, northern softwoods, eastern hemlock (Tsuga canadensis), and white pine (Pinus strobus).
+Tulip poplar (Liriodendron tulipifera) is also prevalent on the property, growing as tall as 130 feet.
+The defining feature of the Preserve is Van Buskirk Gulf, where a perennial stream makes several drops in a narrow gorge.
+Pools beneath these falls and throughout the downstream course serve as spawning habitat for species of trout and other fish.
+Other microsites within the gorge are home to rare and unique plants such as the walking fern (Asplenium rhizophyllum).
+The site is a Tompkins County Unique Natural Area.

 Access to the Robinson Family Preserve is restricted, with permission granted by the ICNL Faculty Manager, Jake Brenner.
 Contact him at firstname.lastname@example.org, or via phone at 607-274-3967.